- Student Information & Registration

 1. Student contacts the Instructor, explains the circumstances, and requests an incomplete.
 A detailed email outlining the circumstances must be sent to the Instructor.

-4. A clearly defined length of time, appropriate to the amount of remaining coursework and the severity of the student's extenuating circumstances, will be set by the Instructor in consultation with the Program Chair.
+4. A clearly defined length of time, appropriate to the amount of remaining coursework and the severity of the student's extenuating circumstances, will be set by the Instructor in consultation with the Program Chair / Director.
 Generally, any outstanding "I" coursework must be completed by the end of the following term, but the student may be allowed to complete the "I" within a year in appropriate circumstances.
 However, if the "I" is given in a prerequisite course, it must be cleared by the end of the first week of the term for which the prerequisite is necessary.

 Note: Students should be aware that the "I" grade may seriously impact their subsequent financial aid awards.
 Students must complete the work by the date agreed upon, or the University Registrar will convert the incomplete grade to an "F."